kdeldycke/awesome-engineering-team-management/README.md

 * [How to Celebrate the Small Wins](https://medium.dave-bailey.com/how-to-celebrate-the-small-wins-4a03004a1816)
 * [Drive: The surprising truth about what motivates us](https://www.youtube.com/watch?v=u6XAPnuFjJc)
 * [As a product manager...how do you earn the respect and trust of your team?](https://twitter.com/johncutlefish/status/1124938723093766144)
+* [Teams are like bread](https://blog.jessitron.com/2019/06/15/teams-are-like-bread/) - `If you have one team where the magic is flourishing, don’t kill it.
+Feed it, grow it, and let it be a source of further strong teams.
+No rushing.`

 ## Re-organizations